scheids1/PUI2017_rls672/HW7_rls672/README.md

-For assignment 1, I worked with Emily on writing the document and running the test.
+**Assignment 1**, I worked with Emily on writing the document and running the test.

-For assignment 2, I worked independently based on what we did in lab with Prof. Vo.
+**Assignment 2**, I worked independently based on what we did in lab with Prof. Vo.

 This https://stackoverflow.com/questions/41528403/syntaxerror-invalid-syntax-except-urllib2-httperror-e

 and this https://stackoverflow.com/questions/11914472/stringio-in-python3